 When you think of insant cameras, this is one of the first ones you will think of outside of Polaroid.
 Fujifilm Instax produces a wide variety of instant cameras that typically cater to people who are beginners.

-This is a very simple camera that comes in a wide variety of colors.
+The Instax Mini 9 is a very simple camera that comes in a wide variety of colors.
 The prints are credit card sized, which could be either a pro or con depending on what you are looking for.
 Since it is so simple and direct to use, anyone can use this camera.
-This is a cheaper camera (and film), but that doesn’t mean it isn’t worth trying out.
+This is a cheaper camera (and film) than others on the list, but that doesn’t mean it isn’t worth trying out.

-This camera is run by CR2 lithium batteries that are said to last 30 film packs.
+The Instax Square SQ6 camera runs on CR2 lithium batteries that are said to last 30 film packs.
 It is designed similarly to the Instagram logo in hopes to tempt influencers into using it.
 This camera is specifically known for its use of Fujifilm SQUARE film.

 Mini 90 NEO CLASSIC